 - 2.1.
 To ensure that the Centre has available funds for unforeseen expenses, to undertake large projects, and to facilitate financial planning, the following Reserve Funds have been established for the indicated purposes: - 2.1.1.
 Capital Reserve funds for future capital upgrades and emergency repairs; - 2.1.1.1.
-Subset reserves that are restricted by legislation, such as Section 37 funds, or those dedicated for specific projects through grants or targeted fundraising appeals, are also held; - 2.1.2.
-Strategic Plan Reserve funds for the strategic planning process, with annual contributions included in the Centre's operating budget to replenish the reserve between strategic plans; - 2.1.3.
-Program Stabilization Reserve -funds for an unanticipated loss in grant funding and midyear budget cuts from the City; - 2.1.4.
-Payroll Stabilization Reserve funds for separation packages and paid employee leaves. - 2.2.
+Subset reserves that are restricted by legislation, such as Section 37 funds, or those dedicated for specific projects through grants or targeted fundraising appeals, are also held; - 2.1.2.Strategic Plan Reserve -funds for the strategic planning process, with annual contributions included in the Centre's operating budget to replenish the reserve between strategic plans; - 2.1.3.Program Stabilization Reserve -funds for an unanticipated loss in grant funding and midyear budget cuts from the City; - 2.1.4.
+Payroll Stabilization Reserve funds for separation packages and paid employee leaves; - 2.1.5.
+Rivertowne Breakfast Program Reserve funds raised by the community for the Rivertowne Breakfast Program. - 2.2.
 A full accounting of the reserve funds is reported to the Board as part of the budget process, itemizing anticipated withdrawals for specific projects for the coming fiscal year. - 2.3.
 As a general principle, Program surpluses should be divided between the Capital Reserve and the Program Stabilization Reserve. - 2.4.
 As part of the budget process each year, the Board, in consultation with the Executive Director will establish a minimum balance and strategies to replenish the reserve accounts following significant draws.